nark/WiredSwift/README.md

 * socket IO stability: the quality of in/out data interpretation and management through the Wired socket
 * mutli-threading stability: the ability to interact smoothly between connections and UIs
 * low-level unit tests: provides a strong implementation to enforce the integrity of the specification
-* specification compliance: any not yet implemented feature that require kilometers of code…
+* specification compliance: any not yet implemented features that require kilometers of code…
 * limit regression from the original implementation

 Check the GitHub « Projects » page to get a sneap peek on the project insights and progress:  https://github.com/nark/WiredSwift/projects